andrefernandes/docker-java7/README.md

 Base CentOS 7 with Oracle JDK 7 and Maven 3.2.3.

-This is just a plain JDK 7 image that can be used for Java development and compiling.
+This is just a plain JDK 7 image that can be used for Java development.
 Works well for Java + Maven shops and as a base for Java-based images.

 ### Useful scripts